Choosing the Best Place to Get a Personal Loan for Your Needs

 When shopping around for a personal loan, first seek out lenders that offer prequalification.
 Prequalification allows you to see if you’d be approved for a personal loan without a hard inquiry on your credit report.

-Prequalification is common with online lenders (SoFi and Avant are examples), though it’s not as common with credit unions and banks.
+Prequalification is common with online lenders (SoFi Bank and Avant are examples), though it’s not as common with credit unions and banks.
 Beyond prequalification, there are a number of factors to consider when comparing lenders:

 - APR: The APR (interest rate plus fees) will affect how much your loan will cost.
 Because some lenders offer lower APRs than others, reviewing the APR will be important.